 6. Start an Etsy Shop

 Do you enjoy creating custom crafts or designing beautiful printables?
 Or what about making fonts or taking stock photos?
-If sharing your creations with others sounds fun to you, starting an Etsy shop could be an amazing side hustle for you.
+If sharing your creations with others sounds fun, starting an Etsy shop could be an amazing side hustle for you.

-One other awesome thing about this specific side gig is that if you’re creating digital products, you can literally be bringing in passive income from your shop.
+One other awesome thing about this specific side gig is that if you’re creating digital products, you can literally bring in passive income from your shop.